 To apply for placement on the FHA 203(k) Consultant Roster, an applicant must submit the information listed below to the HOC in the area in which he/she will be conducting business.
-For informatin on how to become an approved 203(k) Consultant, refer to Single Family Handbook 4000.1, Doing Business With FHA.
+For detailed information on how to become an approved 203(k) Consultant, refer to Single Family Handbook 4000.1, Doing Business with FHA.

 The application information should be submitted in the following format.
 A list or resume documenting:

-- A minimum of three years experience as a remodeling contractor, general contractor or home inspector.
-A state license as a state certified engineer or architect may be submitted in lieu of the documentation of the three years experience;
+- A minimum of three years of experience as a home inspector, remodeling contractor or general contractor.
+A state-licensed engineer or state-licensed architect does not need to document three years of experience;

-- Licensing (general contractor, home inspector, etc.).
-In those states where a Home Inspector is required to be licensed, the Department requires the applicant to be licensed and to provide proof of that licensing;
+- State licensing requirements (remodeling or general contractor, home inspector, etc.).
+In those states where a Home Inspector or contractor is required to be licensed, the Department requires the applicant to be licensed and to provide proof of that licensing;

-- A narrative description of the current/prospective consultant's ability to perform home inspections, prepare architectural drawings, use proper methods of cost estimating and complete draw inspections; and,
+- A narrative description of the current/prospective consultant's ability to conduct feasibility studies, review or prepare architectural drawings, use proper methods of cost estimating, prepare change orders, and complete draw inspections;

-- The applicant must also submit a certification verifying that the consultant has read and fully understands the requirements of HUD Handbook 4000.1.
+- A certification verifying that the consultant has read and fully understands the requirements of HUD Handbook 4000.1; and

-- And a 203(k) Consultant Roster Certification on their letterhead
+- A 203(k) Consultant Roster Certification on their letterhead.

 Incomplete Application Packages

 An individual who submits an incomplete application package (defined above in the section entitled "application process") will receive a letter indicating the information required to cure the deficiency.
-This letter will give the individual 15 days to correct any deficiencies.
-If the response does not satisfy the outstanding requirement in its entirety and within the prescribed deadline, the individual must wait an additional 90 days prior to re-applying.
+This letter will give the individual 15 Days to correct any deficiencies.
+If the individual does not satisfy the outstanding requirement in its entirety, and within the prescribed deadline, the approval will be denied and the individual must wait an additional 90 Days prior to reapplying.

 Application Approval or Denial

-Each applicant who meets the 203(k) program requirements will be issued a participation letter.
-This letter will contain the consultant's name, business address and a consultant identification number.
+Each applicant who meets the 203(k) program requirements will be issued a Consultant Identification (ID) number and will be informed of their recertification due date.
 This number will be needed by the consultant prior to doing any work associated with any 203(k) loan.
-This consultant identification number will be used to assist the Department in evaluating the work of consultants.
-Mortgagees must enter the consultant's identification number on the insurance application screen and will not be able to process 203(k) cases without it.
+The Consultant ID number will be used to assist the Department in evaluating the work of consultants.
+Mortgagees must enter the Consultant ID number on the insurance application screen and will not be able to process 203(k) cases without it.

-Each consultant will be provided with only one participation letter.
-After the letter is mailed, mortgagees, consultants and others can verify that the consultant has been placed on HUD's 203(k) consultant roster.
+Each consultant will be provided with only one Consultant ID number.
+After the number is issued, mortgagees, consultants and others can verify that the consultant has been placed on HUD's 203(k) Consultant Roster.